mohsen79/matrix_mulit_thread_multiplication/README.md

-it takes two file form the input file one : the rows and columns from matrix file two : the destination file to store the multiplication of matrix at last it take the count of threads(if you dont throw any thread it'll set it 4 threads automatically)
+it takes two file form the input file one : the rows and columns from matrix file two : the destination file to store the multiplication of matrix at last it takes the count of threads(if you dont throw any thread it'll set it 4 threads automatically)